-(b) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the tax deferral of losses on wash sales.
+(a) The difference between book-basis and tax-basis unrealized appreciation/(depreciation) is attributable primarily to the tax deferral of losses on wash sales.

 For tax purposes, net realized capital losses may be carried over to offset future capital gains, if any.
 Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
-As of December 31, 2020, the Fund did not have any capital loss carryforwards.
+As of December 31, 2021, the Fund did not have any capital loss carryforwards.

-During the current fiscal year, permanent differences primarily due to nondeductible excise tax paid resulted in a net increase in distributable earnings and a net decrease in additional paid-in capital.
+During the current fiscal year, permanent differences primarily due to the utilization of earnings and profits distributed to shareholders on redemption of shares resulted in a net decrease in distributable earnings and a net increase in additional paid-in capital.
 These reclassifications had no effect on net assets.